luciopaiva/canvas-cpu-benchmark/README.md

 - Uint8ClampedArray: 7.4ns per pixel
 - Uint32Array: 4.7ns per pixel

-So the speedup was of 1.57 times.
+So the speedup was of 1.57.

 But time per pixel curiously decreases when the canvas gets bigger: